I love practical advice that you can immediately apply to your life. And Zen, a school of Mahayana Buddhism, is full of practical wisdom.

 I’ve stopped doing things like listening to audiobooks and podcasts when you’re working on something important, or when you’re exercising.

 Ever since I quit that type of multitasking behavior, my workouts have improved drastically.
-These days, I completely focus on the task at hand: Running, lifting weights, my muscles, the way I breath, etc. I still like to listen to music because that easily moves to the background.
+These days, I completely focus on the task at hand: Running, lifting weights, my muscles, the way I breathe, etc. I still like to listen to music because that easily moves to the background.
 You don’t have to focus on it.

 2. Enjoy The Moment